Techonomy has been added to Bookmarks.

-John Hagel and John Seely Brown, Deloitte LLP Center for the Edge co-chairs, share their perspectives on the interplay between physical and virtual infrastructures in the world of the Big Shift.
+John Hagel and John Seely Brown, Deloitte LLP Center for the Edge co-chairs, share their perspectives.
 Read their latest column below.

 This series of columns explores how advances in technology and the evolving digital ecosystem are changing the way we interact with and within the physical world.
 The result is innovations in products and services, strategies, business models, and organizational structures that offer new opportunities for growth and learning.
 Read the Techonomy articles below.